elves/elvish/website/learn/effective-elvish.md

 ## Streaming Multiple Outputs

-In the previous subsection, we remarked that commands like `splits` and `each` write multiple output values instead of one list.
+In the previous subsection, we remarked that commands like `str:split` and `each` write multiple output values instead of one list.
 Why?

 This has to do with another advantage of passing data through the pipeline: in a pipeline, all commands are executed in parallel.
 A command in a pipeline does